Wick integrals: Wick integrals of entire one-forms in the Young regime

 \end{corollary}

 \autoref{thm:itostrat} may sometimes be simplified in a similar way even for non-exact polynomial integrands, thanks to symmetries in the law of $X$.
 Recall that a random vector is called exchangeable if its law is invariant under permutation of the components; for a Gaussian vector this is easily seen to happen if and only if there is a common value for the variances and a common value for the off-diagonal covariances.
-The proof of the following result is similar to that of the previous ones, and omitted. \begin{corollary}[Symmetries in the It\^o-Stratonovich formula] \ \\ If the components of $X$ are independent with $\kappa_n^\beta(u) = \kappa^{\beta\ldots \beta}(u)$ ($n$ copies of $\beta$) \autoref{thm:itostrat} simplifies to
+The proof of the following result is similar to that of the previous ones, and omitted.